 The clipper ship Ocean Telegraph was so fast and so pretty she was called one of the most perfect ships ever built.
 She launched on March 29, 1854, from the Medford, Mass., shipyard of James O. Curtis.
-The Ocean Telegraph was one of many fast clipper ships designed by naval architect Samuel Hartt Pook.
+Naval architect Samuel Hartt Pook designed the Ocean Telegraph, one of many fast clipper ships to his credit.

 “No expense was spared to make her one of the most perfect and beautiful ships ever built,” wrote one admirer.
 “The bow raked boldly forward, flaring gracefully, and was ornamented with a beautiful carved female figure with forks of lightning playing around.”